General Practice Data for Planning and Research (GPDfPR)

 You may have the right to demand that this record is not shared with anyone who is not involved in the provision of your direct healthcare.
 If you wish to enquire further as to your rights in respect of not sharing information on this record then please contact our Data Protection Officer.

-To find out more about the wider use of confidential personal information and to register your choice to opt out if you do not want your data to be used in this way, please visit.
+To find out more about the wider use of confidential personal information and to register your choice to opt out if you do not want your data to be used in this way, visit the NHS website.

 Note if you do choose to opt out, you can still consent to your data being used for specific purposes.
 However, if you are happy with this use of information you do not need to do anything.
 You may however change your choice at any time.